FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Chaincode.md

 A way of establishing rules over transactions ("business logic") and automating them (not just more efficient but provides utility -- use case here temperature of flowers in shipping container).
 Similar to the concept of smart contracts (which are written in chaincode).

-What is a contract?
-Why are they important?
-What are their weaknesses?
-How does chaincode and smart contracts address these weaknesses? *This part briefly*

-## System Chaincode

-System chaincode has the same programming model except that it runs within the peer process rather than in an isolated container like normal chaincode.
-Therefore, system chaincode is built into the peer executable and doesn’t follow the same lifecycle described above.
-In particular, install, instantiate and upgrade do not apply to system chaincodes.

-The purpose of system chaincode is to shortcut gRPC communication cost between peer and chaincode, and tradeoff the flexibility in management.
-For example, a system chaincode can only be upgraded with the peer binary.
-It must also register with a fixed set of parameters compiled in and doesn’t have endorsement policies or endorsement policy functionality.

-System chaincode is used in Hyperledger Fabric to implement a number of system behaviors so that they can be replaced or modified as appropriate by a system integrator.

-The current list of system chaincodes:

-    LSCC Lifecycle system chaincode handles lifecycle requests described above.
-    CSCC Configuration system chaincode handles channel configuration on the peer side.
-    QSCC Query system chaincode provides ledger query APIs such as getting blocks and transactions.
-    ESCC Endorsement system chaincode handles endorsement by signing the transaction proposal response.
-    VSCC Validation system chaincode handles the transaction validation, including checking endorsement policy and multiversioning concurrency control.

-Care must be taken when modifying or replacing these system chaincodes, especially LSCC, ESCC and VSCC since they are in the main transaction execution path.
-It is worth noting that as VSCC validates a block before committing it to the ledger, it is important that all peers in the channel compute the same validation to avoid ledger divergence (non-determinism).
-So special care is needed if VSCC is modified or replaced.

 ## Chaincode and the Ledgers